Manage your cover on the go

-Extras insurance, otherwise known as general treatment cover or ancillary cover, helps cover the cost of out-of-hospital medical expenses.
-These are things like going to the dentist, physio, chiro or optometrist.
+Extras insurance, also known as general treatment cover or ancillary cover, helps cover the cost of everyday health care services that Medicare doesn’t generally pay a benefit towards.
+These are things like a visit to the dentist, optometrist or physio.

 Medicare generally doesn’t pay benefits for extras services.
 That means without extras insurance, if you went to an extras provider like a dentist, you’d have to pay the full cost of that treatment out of your own pocket.

 Extras insurance policies generally fall into three levels of cover: basic, medium and top.
 Each level of cover includes a different number of services.
 The higher the level of cover, the more services you can claim on.
 Depending on your level of cover and the policy you choose, you may have to pay an out-of-pocket when you receive treatment.

 If you’re buying extras insurance for the first time or you’re upgrading your policy, you may need to serve a waiting period.
 A waiting period is a set amount of time during which you can’t claim benefits.
 All health funds have waiting periods.
 They exist to stop people from joining, claiming and leaving without contributing premiums to the health fund.

 The services covered and the amount you can claim depend on your level of cover and the type of extras insurance policy you select.
 Common extras services include: